ekaraali/introduction-to-machine-learning/README.md

   <img src="logo.png">
 </div>

-# Welcome to our Introduction to Machine Learning Course Repo!
+# Welcome to Introduction to Machine Learning Course Repo!

 You can find more information about our Introduction to Machine Learning Course by visiting [Course Website.](https://globalaihub.com/introduction-to-machine-learning/)